mrkaleArduinoLib/gbj_appthermo_ds/README.md

 * Library specifies (inherits from) the system `gbj_appbase` library.
 * It utilizes error handling from the parent class.
-* It averages temperatures from all sensors as an final temperature.
+* It averages temperatures from all sensors.
+* It creates internal cache with identifiers and recent temperatures of all active temperature sensors on the one-wire bus.

 <a id="dependency"></a>